cha0s/flecks/README.md

 ### The `build` directory

-Flecks applications contain a `build` directory with a `flecks.yml` that defines the flecks use to compose the project, as well as build-time configuration.
+flecks applications contain a `build` directory with a `flecks.yml` that defines the flecks use to compose the project, as well as build-time configuration.

-Flecks strives to provide powerful defaults that minimize the need to override configuration.
+flecks strives to provide powerful defaults that minimize the need to override configuration.

 The simplest example of a flecks server application: